SchwarzIT/onyx/packages/modelcontextprotocol/README.md

 ### Adding Agent Skills

 [Agent Skills](https://agentskills.io/) are developed and maintained in the `./src/resources/skills` directory.
-Each skill has it's own directory with a single `SKILL.md` file.
+Each skill has its own directory with a single `SKILL.md` file.

 ```md
 ---